castle-xyz/sync.lua/docs/reference.md

 ### `Entity:willDestruct()`

 **Client and server.** Called when an instance of this entity will be destroyed.
 This is called after `:willDespawn` on the server, and after `:willLeave` on the client.

+### `Entity:isRelevant(controller)`

+**Server-only.** Called by the server when it is synchronizing an entity to check if it is relevant to a particular client. `controller` is the controller for the client.
+If the event returns `false`, the entity is deemed irrelevant to the client and not synchronized to it (or removed from the client if it's on the client at this moment).

+If this event isn't implemented, it's assumed to always return `true`.